 This place of worship is the oldest church in Frankfurt am Main.
 First erected in the 7th Century, a triple-nave basilica with a T-shaped ground plan and sandstone columns was added in the 9th Century.
 During the 15th Century, the building (then used as a parish church) slowly began to take the shape we know today, with its Gothic chancel, three chapels with fan vaults and a main portal.
 The column arcades from the original nave remain intact.

 This tall brick tower was once a part of a large factory which produced Mouson soap.
-In 1988, the buildings were transformed into a cultural center consisting of a main stage and auditorium, as well as two smaller stages and a rehearsal room for musicians.
+In 1988, the buildings were transformed into a cultural centre consisting of a main stage and auditorium, as well as two smaller stages and a rehearsal room for musicians.
 Mousonturm also features four art studios, a fully equipped sound studio, a theatre workshop and a restaurant.
-The program is equally varied, featuring national and international dance acts, cabarets, theater ensembles, literary fests, art shows and music fests.
-One of the few successful examples of transforming an industrial plant into an entertainment complex, Mousonturm is definitely worth a visit.
-Great shows are organized throughout the week, check the website for complete details.
+The program is equally varied, featuring national and international dance acts, cabarets, theatre ensembles, literary fests, art shows and music fests.
+Künstlerhaus Mousonturm is one of the few successful examples of transforming an industrial plant into an entertainment complex, Mousonturm is definitely worth a visit.
+Great shows are organized throughout the week and it won't disappoint you.

 Associated with St. Paul's Church, Paulplatz is one of the largest squares in city and the largest in Altstadt.
 The square traces its history back to 1833 and is home to some of the most imposing structures in the historic neighborhood - like the Alte Börse and Lessing-Gymnasium.
 Although the iconic city square was destroued in 1944, it was restored to its former glory by 1949 and has ever since participated in many cultural events and community activities.